-Acerola is part of the berries group which is known to have powerful antioxidants that are good for your brain.
+Acerola is part of the berry family, which is known to have powerful antioxidants that are good for your brain.

-According to this study, acerola extracts were given to mice and researchers noticed that it was able to protect the liver from oxidative stress.
+According to a study, acerola extracts were given to mice, and researchers noticed that they were able to protect the liver from oxidative stress.

-It’s been noted in some studies that the antioxidants and vitamin C contents in acerola were very significant to the improvement of liver health.
+Some studies found that the antioxidants and vitamin C in acerola were very important for improving the health of the liver.

-7. Acerola Is Good For The Bones And Teeth
+7. Acerola May Be Good For The Bones And Teeth

 Because of the calcium in acerola, you could say that it can be helpful in improving the health of your bones and teeth.